Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Non-Transitive Games.md

 **What's the best option in games of chance?** - Some games really aren't fair.
 Even if your opponent knows your exact move you can still beat them.
 Explore some of these games and find out there might not be a sensible best choice.

-Last initially checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ?? by ??
+Last initially checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2025-01-30 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->